MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/mdb-email-notifications.md

 > [!IMPORTANT]
 > Some information in this article relates to prereleased products/services that might be substantially modified before they are commercially released.
 Microsoft makes no warranties, express or implied, for the information provided here.
 This article includes links to online content that might describe some features that are not included in Microsoft Defender for Business (preview).

-Set up email notifications for your security team.
+You can set up email notifications for your security team.
 Then, as alerts are generated, or new vulnerabilities are discovered, people on your security team will be notified automatically.

 **Email notifications are not the only way your security team can find out about new alerts or vulnerabilities**.
 Whenever your security team signs into the Microsoft 365 Defender portal ([https://security.microsoft.com](https://security.microsoft.com)), they'll see cards highlighting new threats, alerts, and vulnerabilities.
-Email notifications are another way to keep your security team informed, in real time.
+Email notifications are another way to help keep your security team informed, in real time.

 :::image type="content" source="media/mdb-wizard-email-notifications.png" alt-text="Set up email notifications in Microsoft Defender for Business.":::